-Before even accepting a role a member of staff will take the time to personally visit the location, and meet the staff.
+Before even accepting a role, a member of staff will take the time to personally visit the location, and meet the staff.
 If we do not believe it meets our requirements to standards, we will not accept the position.
-Every role offered to an Apprentice has been considered with caution previously.
+Furthermore, every role offered to an Apprentice has been considered with caution previously.
 This is especially important when young people and vulnerable adults are in employment as part of their Apprenticeship or training programme.
-Our safeguarding policy demonstrates the organisation’s values and beliefs in relation to a learner’s individual rights to freedom from abuse and harm.
+Our safeguarding policy demonstrates the organisation’s values according to a learner’s individual rights to freedom from abuse and harm.

-Staff, learners, parents/guardians should feel secure that they could raise any issues or concerns about the safety or welfare of young people and vulnerable adult learners and know that they will be listened to and taken seriously.
+Staff, learners, parents/guardians should feel secure that they could raise any issues or concerns about the safety or welfare of young people and also vulnerable adult learners and know that they will be listened to and taken seriously.
 This will be achieved by maintaining an ethos of safeguarding by demonstrating zero tolerance of abuse and other harmful behaviours, promoting the welfare of young people, vulnerable adults and protecting staff.
-This is supported by clear equal opportunities, health and safety, disclosure and safeguarding policies, appropriate induction and training, briefing and discussion of relevant issues and relevant learning in line with current legislature and guidelines.
+Additionally, there will also be appropriate induction and training, briefing and discussion of relevant issues and also relevant learning in line with current legislature and guidelines.

 - Physical abuse

 - Sexual abuse

 - Bullying and harassment

 - Poor work life balance

 - Social inclusion